fkaduk/kobodeck/README.md

 ## How to use it

-When Wi-Fi is enabled,
-Kobodeck downloads unread and in-progress Readeck articles matching the configured filters as KEPUBs.
+When Wi-Fi is enabled, Kobodeck downloads Readeck articles matching the configured filters as KEPUBs.

 It then triggers a Nickel library rescan via a simulated USB event.

 Press **Connect** to rescan immediately, or **Cancel** - the files are already downloaded either way.